datacarpentry/sql-ecology-lesson/02-sql-aggregation.md

    FROM summer_2000
    WHERE species_id == 'PE'

-This *will* work if I modify the count command slightly:
+Here the COUNT command includes all six records (even those with null values), but the SUM only includes the 4 records with data in the weight field, giving us an incorrect average.
+However, my strategy *will* work if I modify the count command slightly:

    SELECT SUM(weight), COUNT(weight), SUM(weight)/COUNT(weight)
    FROM summer_2000
    WHERE species_id == 'PE'

+When I count the weight field specifically, it ignores the records with data missing in that field.
 So here is one example where NULLs can be tricky - COUNT(*) and COUNT(field) can return different values.

-Another case is when we use a "negative" query - let's count all the non-female animals:
+Another case is when
+we use a "negative" query - let's count all the non-female animals:

    SELECT COUNT(*)